lab-cosmo/pet-mad/README.md

 UPET models can also be used to calculate the uncertainty of the energy prediction.
-This feature is particularly important if you are interested in probing the model on the data that is far away from the training data.
+This feature is particularly important if you are interested in probing the model on the data that is substantially different from the training data.
 Another important use case is a propagation of the uncertainty of the energy prediction to other observables, like phase transition temperatures, diffusion coefficients, etc.

 To evaluate the uncertainty of the energy prediction, or to get an ensemble of energy predictions, you can use the `get_energy_uncertainty` and `get_energy_ensemble` methods